ntieu4328/Virtual-Box-Kali-Linux/README.md

 - in terminal `sudo apt update` & `sudo apt upgrade`
 - Machine -> Take Snapshot

+Network Settings:
+- Settings -> Network
+- NAT (default) - access internet, but home network devices can't see VM
+- Bridged Adapter - can connect to devices on home network
+- Host-only adapter - can only communicate with host machine not home network
+- Internal Network - can only communicate with VMs on same internal network

 <b>Kali Linux virtual machine using VirtualBox has been created!!!</b>